matrix-org/matrix-spec-proposals/proposals/1849-aggregations.md

 This is something that could be added later on.
 A few issues with this are:

   * How does this work with E2EE?
-How do we encrypt the `m.summary`?
+How do we encrypt the `m.result`?
   * We would end up including old annotations that had been superceded, should these be done via edits instead?